Country House, Lincolnshire

 — Delegated Planning Officer Report, East Lindsey District Council

 Conceived as a protective and inhabited garden wall, the walls of the house wrap around an intimate courtyard garden at the heart of the home.
-They extend out to provide shelter from strong prevailing winds and hold a larger garden designed by Gardener’s Worlds’ Adam Frost.
+They extend outward providing shelter from strong prevailing winds and hold a larger garden designed by Adam Frost.

-The house is built of a bespoke brick blend, handmade in England.
-The bricks themselves are almost twice the length of a standard brick and emphasise the horizontal character of the design.
+The house features a bespoke blend of handmade bricks, each nearly twice the length of a standard brick.
+The bricks emphasise the horizontal character of the design which itself is a response to the wider Fenland landscape.
 On the main approach to the house, walls are ‘carved’ to create a sculptured façade with covered external spaces.
 These are partially lined with timber to provide a contrast to the brick.

-Inside, the house is arranged on one level.
-Most rooms are duel or triple aspect and have a strong visual connection to the two gardens and landscape beyond, creating a feeling of openness.
+Inside, the home is arranged on a single level, fostering a seamless connection with the two gardens and wider landscape, enhancing the sense of openness.
 For example from the entrance hall, the sky, courtyard garden and paddock are all visible.
+A careful arrangement of windows and rooflights frame picturesque views, providing privacy while ensuring an abundance of natural light.

 A unique courtyard garden is accessible from many spaces through sliding doors, becoming a room itself and blurring the boundary between inside and outside.
-The courtyards central location allows fresh, scented air to circulate the home along with the calming sound of a bespoke water feature.
+Its central location allows fresh, scented air to circulate the home along with the calming sound of a bespoke water feature.

 For & on behalf of the Robert Doughty Consultancy.